-Computational thinking centers on solving problems, designing systems, and understanding human behavior.
+Computational thinking centers on solving problems, designing systems,

+Either Semester and understanding human behavior.
 It has applications not only in computer science, but also myriad other fields of study.
 This introductory level course focuses on thinking like a computer scientist, especially understanding how computer scientists define and solve problems.
 Students begin the course by developing an understanding of what computer science is, how it can be used by people who are not programmers, and why it's a useful skill for all people to cultivate.
 Within this context, students are exposed to the power and limits of computational thinking.
 Students will also be introduced to entry level programming constructs that will help them apply their knowledge of computational thinking in practical ways.
 They will learn how to read code and pseudocode as well as begin to develop strategies for debugging programs.
 While this course would be beneficial for any student without formal training as a programmer or computer scientist, it is intended for those with no programming experience.

-Computer Science II: Game Design and Developme nt 0.5 credit Second Semester In this course, students practice designing and developing games through hands-on practice.
+Computer Science II: Game Design and Developme nt 0.5 credit

+0.5 credit Second Semester In this course, students practice designing and developing games through hands-on practice.
 Comprised of a series of "game jams," the course asks students to solve problems and create content, building the design and technical skills necessary to build their own games.
 The first month of the course is dedicated to understanding game design through game designer Jesse Schell's "lenses:" different ways of looking at the same problem and answering questions that provide direction and refinement of a game's theme and structure.
 During this time, students also learn how to use Unity, the professional game development tool they use throughout the class.
 They become familiar with the methodologies of constructing a game using such assets as graphics, sounds, and effects, and controlling events and behavior within the game using the C# programming language.
 Throughout the remainder of the course, students will work in teams to brainstorm and develop new games in response to a theme or challenge.
 Students will develop their skills in communication, project- and time- management, and creative problem-solving while focusing on different aspects of asset creation, design, and coding.
 Pre-requisites: Computer Science I: Computational Thinking or its equivalent.

-Computer Science II: Java 0.5 credit Second Semester This intensive course uses Java programming language to study programming methodology, algorithms, data structures, procedural and data abstraction, and object orientation.
-Advanced models for reasoning and solving problems are explored.
-Topics include number systems, Boolean operations, Control Flow, Looping, Classes and Methods, Arrays, ArrayLists, Recursion, Inheritance and Searching and Sorting.
-Emphasis is placed on the design, creation, and verification of proper algorithms and programs; on programming methodology, algorithms, and problem solving, providing students with a hands-on, end-to-end experience of structured, object-oriented programming.
+This intensive course uses Java programming language to study Computer Science II: programming methodology, algorithms, data structures, procedural and Java data abstraction, and object orientation.
+Advanced models for reasoning and 0.5 credit solving problems are explored.
+Topics include number systems, Boolean operations, Control Flow, Looping, Classes and Methods, Arrays, ArrayLists, Second Semester Recursion, Inheritance and Searching and Sorting.
+Emphasis is placed on the design, creation, and verification of proper algorithms and programs; on programming methodology, algorithms, and problem solving, providing with hands-on, end-to-end experience of structured, students а object-oriented programming.
 Prerequisite: Completion of Computer Science I: Computational Thinking and an introductory Java course.

-Computer Science II: Analyzing Data with Python 0.5 credit Second Semester In this course, students will utilize the Python programming language to read, manipulate and analyze data.
-The course emphasizes using real world datasets, which are often large, messy, and inconsistent.
-The prerequisite for this course is familiarity with and hands-on experience using some high-order programming language, such as Java, C++, VisualBasic, or Python itself.
-Because of the powerful data structures and clear syntax of Python, it is one of the most widely used programming languages in scientific computing.
-There are a multitude of practical applications of Python in fields like biology, engineering, and statistics.
-Prerequisite: Completion of Computer Science I: Computational Thinking.
+ComputerIn this course, students will utilize the Python programming language toScience II:read, manipulate and analyze data.
+The course emphasizes using real worldAnalyzingdatasets, which are often large, messy, and inconsistent.
+The prerequisite forData withthis course is familiarity with and hands-on experience using somePythonhigh-order programming language, such as Java, C++, VisualBasic, or Python